-12 Easy Car Free Day Trips & Tours From Edinburgh: A local’s guide 2023
+17 Easy Car Free Day Trips & Tours From Edinburgh: A local’s guide 2025

 It’s a fact…living in Edinburgh never gets old.
 A fairy tale castle perched above the city on a rocky crag.
 Winding cobbled streets.
 Cozy pubs.
 An arts and culture scene that never fails to impress with sheer eclectic weirdness and wonder.
 And have you met the people!?
 It’s easy to understand why folks from all over the planet visit Edinburgh, fall in love with it, and keep coming back year after year.
 The thing is though… as amazing as Edinburgh is, the rest of Scotland is just as wonderful.
 Looking for an easy day trip from Edinburgh?
-I’ve got twelve of my favorites here for you, from car free day trips to the best day tours from Edinburgh.
+I’ve got seventeen of my favorites here for you, from car-free day trips to the best day tours from Edinburgh.

 Why take a day trip from Edinburgh?

 Trust me, I get it, Edinburgh is a tough city to tear yourself away from.
-But the thing about visiting one of the most sought after tourist destinations on the planet is that sometimes it can be overwhelming.
+But the thing about visiting one of the most sought-after tourist destinations on the planet is that sometimes it can be overwhelming.
 Especially during peak tourist times such as the Fringe festival in August, you may find yourself wanting a day trip from Edinburgh just to have a break from the massive crowds of people.
 Fortunately, Scotland’s got you covered with some of the world’s most stunning nature and yes…even more castles.

 So much of what Scotland has to offer is within easy reach of Edinburgh.
 This means it’s simple to add a day trip from Edinburgh to your itinerary on your next visit to Scotland.
 Yes, even if you’re solo travelling or don’t want the expense of renting a vehicle.
-There are so many car free day trips from Edinburgh you can go on that will show you more of this beautiful country in a day or less.
+There are so many car-free day trips from Edinburgh you can go on that will show you more of this beautiful country in a day or less.

 Are you ready to make your day trip from Edinburgh happen?